St James’ C.E. Junior School Pupil premium grant expenditure report to parents: 2018/19

 Number of pupils and pupil premium grant (PPG) received:

-The school has a dedicated teacher who gives support to our 28 (as of September 2017) children eligible for pupil premium funding.
+The school has a dedicated teacher who gives support to our 28 (as of September 2018) children eligible for pupil premium funding.
 Support is given according to the individual needs of the children, and is planned following discussions between the class teachers, senior leaders and the Pupil Premium teacher.
-Writing and Maths will be the priority for support this year, but Reading will also be supported if needed.
 Other pupils within the school are also included in these interventions or support programmes.

 Measuring the impact of PPG spending

 Year 6 Test results showed that 60% of Pupil Premium children achieved the expected level in Reading, Writing and Maths.
-This figure is in line with that achieved by all children nationally.
-The % of children achieving the higher standard in Reading was above national figures and in line with them for maths.
+This figure is broadly in line with that achieved by all children nationally.
+The % of children achieving the higher standard in all three subjects was 40% which is significantly higher than the national average.
 Year 6 pupil premium children also achieved the following results, all of which were above national figures except maths, which was slightly below:

 Met the expected standard in Reading: 80%